dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 .. _numpy_tutorial:

 **************************
-Cython for NumPy users
+Cython0 for NumPy users
 **************************

-This tutorial is aimed at NumPy users who have no experience with Cython at all.
-If you have some knowledge of Cython you may want to skip to the ''Efficient indexing'' section.
+This tutorial is aimed at NumPy users who have no experience with Cython0 at all.
+If you have some knowledge of Cython0 you may want to skip to the ''Efficient indexing'' section.

 The main scenario considered is NumPy end-use rather than NumPy/SciPy development.
-The reason is that Cython is not (yet) able to support functions that are generic with respect to the number of dimensions in a high-level fashion.
+The reason is that Cython0 is not (yet) able to support functions that are generic with respect to the number of dimensions in a high-level fashion.
 This restriction is much more severe for SciPy development than more specific, "end-user" functions.
 See the last section for more